-This quarter we offer a major article on underpaid mail between Austria and Czechoslovakia in 1920-1921.
-Three example illustrations from the article are shown below.
-The full article is available to members in our Journal.
+This quarter we offer articles on Second Boer War postage dues, First World War covers to the United States, an analysis of modern underpaid business letters from Belgium to London and parcels charged postage due.
+Example illustrations from three of the articles are shown below.
+The full articles are available to members in our Journal.
 To become a member and see it please go to the Join Us link.

 The Postage Due Mail Study Group was formed at the start of 1997, and has brought together collectors and researchers all over the world.
 Current membership is 110 – with a quarter overseas.